 When Your Confidence and Until Death Do Us Part are Dancing to a Different Beat – by Dee Burrowes

-There’s something magical about the Christmas holidays that encourages people to bring joy to others.
+There’s something magical about family holidays like Christmas and Easter that encourage people to bring joy to others.
 It’s one of my absolute favourite times of the year where my family and extended family traditionally come together to give thanks.

-But has the reality of Christmas without the ‘perfect family’ hit home for you this year – or for someone you know and love?
-Is there a husband and wife who are dancing to different tunes – out of step – and Christmas is that final realisation that they can no longer be partners?
+But has the reality of Christmas or Easter without the ‘perfect family’ hit home for you this year – or for someone you know and love?
+Is there a husband and wife who are dancing to different tunes – out of step – and this family holiday event is that final realisation that they can no longer be partners?
 And how crushing is that to the confidence of both, who tried so hard to ‘make it work’ – but now the dance must end in divorce?

-Everything was in perfect order, nothing out of place, from the Christmas tree, decorations, the yummy food perfumed through the kitchen and hallway.
+Everything was in perfect order, nothing out of place, from the Christmas tree, decorations, the yummy food perfumed through the kitchen and hallway on Easter Monday or other holiday festivals.
 You anticipate the opening of the gifts and seeing smiling faces all around.

 You dreamed of the perfect marriage and spend countless hours practicing the same steps almost like a routine so that when a competition or performance of life appears, movements are like reflexes and partners appear proud and confident in each movement.